 Erythema annulare centrifugum

-This covers a number of chronic annular (ring-shaped) and erythematous (red) skin eruptions.
-A large number of other descriptive terms have been used to classify these types of lesions, some of which include figurate erythema, annular erythema, erythema perstans, erythema gyratum perstans, erythema gyratum repens and erythema figuratum perstans.
+Erythema annulare centrifugum refers to a number of chronic annular (ring-shaped) and erythematous (red) skin eruptions.
+Other descriptive terms have been used to classify these types of lesions, including:

 Erythema gyratum repens

 (due to gastric carcinoma)

 What are the signs and symptoms of erythema annulare centrifugum?

 Erythema annulare centrifugum may occur at any time throughout life, from infancy to old age.
 The eruption usually begins as small raised pink-red spot that slowly enlarges and forms a ring shape while the central area flattens and clears.
 There may be an inner rim of scale.
 The rings enlarge at a rate of about 2–5 mm/day until they reach a diameter of about 6–8 cm.
 Sometimes the lesions do not form complete rings but grow into irregular shapes.
 One or several lesions may be present.

 Erythema annulare centrifugum most often appears on the thighs and legs, but may occur on the face, trunk and arms.
 The lesions rarely cause symptoms but in some patients may cause mild itching or stinging.

 Often no specific cause for erythema annulare centrifugum is found.
 However, it has been noted that erythema annulare centrifugum is sometimes linked to underlying diseases and conditions.
 These include: